skills-dev/copilot-code-review/.github/steps/4-step.md

    > 🪧 **Note**: If the **Merge pull request** button doesn't activate, check for unresolved conversations in the outdated comments.

 1. With the pull request merged, wait a moment for Mona to check your work, provide feedback, and provide a final review.
+Nice work!
+You are all done! 🎉

 ### ⌨️ Activity: (optional) Test automatic reviews